akthersr/MechaCar_Statistical_Analysis/README.md

 ### T-test for all lots

 In this step we have find is there any significance difference between the sample dataset and the population dataset.
-Here,the null hypothsis is the true mean is eqal to 1500.
+Here,the null hypothesis is the true mean is eqal to 1500.

 The summary of the t-test for all manufacturing lots:
 ![](https://github.com/akthersr/MechaCar_Statistical_Analysis/blob/main/deli%203.png)
+Here,we can see the true sample mean is 1498.78 and the p-value is .06028,which is higher than the significance level(0.05).We do not have enough evidence to reject this hypothesis.Because we set the significance level at 5%, the null hypothesis should not be rejected.
+We can say that,the mean for all manufacturing lots is similar to the population mean 1500 PSI.

 Lot1:
 ![](https://github.com/akthersr/MechaCar_Statistical_Analysis/blob/main/lot1.png)